Panoskontos/Functional-Provider/README.md

-This is sample project for my Dear Junior Despoina
+This is a project for my Dear Junior Despoina